 4. Fall Creek Unit & Old Lime Kiln Ruins

-The northwest section of the Henry Cowell Redwoods State Park is part of the Fall Creek Unit that has over 20 miles of rugged hiking trails.
+The northwest section of the Henry Cowell Redwoods State Park is part of the Fall Creek Unit which has over 20 miles of rugged hiking trails.
 This is a second-growth redwood forest in Felton that was once logged and has regrown since.
 Here you can find incredible trails including the 3.3-mile-long Fall Creek to Lime Kilns Trail that goes to old mining ruins.

 The Fall Creek to Lime Kilns Trail offers a great mix of towering redwood trees, fern-covered terrain, a meandering creek, and even a look into this region’s history.
 I would classify this trail as easy because it only gains 500 feet in elevation and is a great choice for beginner hikers, families, and kids.